 Section 9.0 Please go to the departmental web page for room and facilities.
 The departmental office is in GSRC 113.
 GSRC has offices, research laboratories and research support facilities.
 PSC has some chemistry and biochemistry offices, teaching and research laboratories, classrooms and research support facilities.
-Sumwalt has some chemistry and biochemistry offices, teaching and research laboratories.
+Sumwalt has some chemistry and biochemistry offices, teaching and research laboratories, laboratories, classrooms and research laboratories.
 Horizon I has organic research offices and laboratories.